The R Interface

 R is a dialect of the S language.
 It is a case-sensitive, interpreted language.
 You can enter commands one at a time at the command prompt (>) or run a set of commands from a source file.
 There is a wide variety of data types, including vectors (numerical, character, logical), matrices, data frames, and lists.
 Most functionality is provided through built-in and user-created functions and all data objects are kept in memory during an interactive session.
 Basic functions are available by default.
 Other functions are contained in packages that can be attached to a current session as needed.

 R is a case sensitive language.
 FOO, Foo, and foo are three different objects!

-To explore R, try this free interactive introduction to R course, which gives an overview of installing and working with RStudio.
+To explore R, try this introduction to working with RStudio, which gives an overview of installing and working with RStudio.